- PCP deals aren't great value compared with rivals

 Fuel economy, meanwhile, is also a little higher than some competitors.
 The 1.0-litre model returns official economy figures of 52.3-54.3mpg, a couple of mpg short of the SEAT Arona, for instance.

 The 1.6-litre petrol barely tops 40mpg.
 This is well off the pace against a number of similarly nippy alternatives, though most of these lack the Kona’s economy-hitting all-wheel drive system.
+Opt for a diesel variant, and you can expect up to 67.3mpg claimed average fuel economy.

 All in all, the Kona isn’t likely to be as affordable to run as you might hope – especially if you go for a top-spec model or 1.6-litre petrol.
 Choose an S or SE trim 1.0-litre petrol for the lowest overall costs.